chetan51/chetansurpur/source/drafts/musings-from-3-months-in-japan.md

 [<img class="full" src="https://photos.smugmug.com/Japan2016/i-sPhsBXJ/0/O/2016-04-28%2007.19.17-1.jpg">](http://photography.chetansurpur.com/Japan2016/i-sPhsBXJ/A)

-The theme today is “takeaways”.
+The theme here is “takeaways”.
 So I’ll try to keep that context in mind while I describe the trip.
 The first takeaway actually happened before we even got on the plane.

 # The cost of growth